Museum Würth

 What’s the best time to visit?

-Weekdays or early mornings are typically less crowded, making for a more enjoyable experience.
+Weekdays are often less crowded, making them ideal for a more relaxed experience.

 Is it wheelchair accessible?